Earring: Piercing techniques

-In tribal cultures and among some neo-primitive body piercing enthusiasts, the piercing is made using other tools, such as animal or plant organics.
+In tribal cultures and among some neo-primitive body-piercing enthusiasts, piercings are performed using other tools, such as animal or plant organics.

-Initial healing time for an earlobe piercing performed with an ear piercing instrument is typically six to eight weeks.
-After that time, earrings can be changed, but if the hole is left unfilled for an extended period of time, there is some risk of the piercing closing.
-Piercing professionals recommend wearing earrings in the newly pierced ears for at least six months, and sometimes even a full year.
-Cartilage piercing will usually require more healing time than earlobe piercing, sometimes two to three times as long.
-After healing, earlobe piercings will shrink to smaller gauges in the prolonged absence of earrings, and in most cases will completely disappear.
+Initial healing time for an earlobe piercing is typically six to eight weeks.
+Subsequently, earrings can be changed, but if the piercing is left open for an extended period of time, there is some risk that it may close, requiring re-piercing.
+Piercing professionals recommend wearing earrings in newly pierced ears continuously for at least six months, and sometimes up to a year.
+Cartilage piercings require more healing time (up two to three times as long) than earlobe piercings.
+Even after fully healing, earlobe piercings tend to shrink in the prolonged absence of earrings, and may in some cases close.